BerndGabriel/HtmlViewer/ReadMe.txt

 their sources up-to-date.

 Or even become a member of GitHub, clone the repository and push their changes to their clone.
-If they are of public interest you can request me to merge it into my branch where it will become part of the "official" HtmlViewer.
+If they are of public interest you can request me to pull it into my branch where it will become part of the "official" HtmlViewer.

 --------------------------------------------------------------------------------